h-tex/eleventy-plugin-citations/README.md

 ### Rendering the bibliography

 The plugin adds the following:
+- A `references` computed data property that resolves to the page’s own references
-- A `referencesByPage` global data object that contains references for all pages, keyed by `page.outputpath`
+- A `referencesByPage` global data object that contains references for all pages.
+You can get another page’s references by using `referencesByPage.get(otherPage)` or `referencesByPage.get(otherPageOutputPath)`.
-- A `references` property on `page` so you can refer to the page’s references via `page.references`, which is basically equivalent to `referencesByPage[page.outputPath]`.
-Note that this is defined when we encounter the first reference, so on pages with no citations it will be `undefined`, not an empty array.
 - A `bibliography_citation` filter that takes an id as input and returns a formatted citation for use in the bibliography.
 - A `bibliography_entry` filter that takes an id as input and returns a formatted reference for use in the bibliography.
 It can optionally take an options parameter.
 Currently the only option is `doi_link` which will linkify any DOI links (use value `"id"` for the link text to be the id, `"url"` to just linkify the URL, or provide your own template).

-You can use these however you want to generate the bibliography or just use [`_references.njk`](_includes/_references.njk) if you’re looking for something quick.
+You can use these however you want to generate the bibliography or just use the demo [`_references.njk`](demo/_includes/_references.njk) if you’re looking for something quick.

 This is an example of a more bare-bones bibliography: